 A leave of absence (LOA) may be granted in the case of extenuating circumstances that may require students to interrupt their education.
-The LOA must be requested in written form by the student and approved by the College, in accordance with the College's LOA procedure.
+The LOA must be requested in written form by the student and approved by the College, following the College's LOA procedure.